How We Are Going to Make You Happy

-First of all, we don’t do estimates; we give you a bid.
-We do not come back after the job is over saying we are charging more unless you have added work beyond the original scope we agreed on in the beginning and then only if we agree to the scope and new bid price.
+We don’t do estimates – we give you a bid.
+We do not come back after the job is over saying we are charging more except when you have added work beyond the original scope we agreed on in the beginning.
+In that case we change the price only if we agree to the scope and new bid price.

 Our bids usually include the cost of labor and material though for some smaller jobs taking less than 2 gallons of paint we usually bid for labor plus whatever the paints costs, which I get at a healthy discount at local paint stores.

 For Jobs over $1000 I’ll need a 50% down payment, which is an industry standard.

 Sorry, we do not accept credit cards, but if you need to use credit or if you’re like me and like to rack up Skymiles then with some of the online services like the ones listed here you can charge your account with your credit card.

 Interior Painting Prep